zzz0906/LeetCode/README.md

     2. we use map assignment operations instead of add each words one by one.

 Then the code has been accepted.

+## 31. Next Permutation
+If we want to understand this problem, we need to know what is permutation.
+In wikipedia

+`The word "permutation" also refers to the act or process of changing the linear order of an ordered set`

+I wrote a python version in my freshman period.
+We find a discipline in this problem.

+First, we find the diminishing sequence in the sequence.
+Then we reverse the diminishing sequence.
+And we have known a number before the diminishing sequence.
+We exchange this number with a number in the diminishing sequence (which is just a lttile bigger than this number, e.g. 3-4,4-5,5-6).

+I just use the standard program to submit.
+Because it is just a regular program, I need to find the pattern or the discipline.